 I returned to the post I’d abandoned a couple of times since receiving the watch.
 Its too-clever title, “Idiot-Proof Watch, Meet Idiot,” reflected the frustration I felt trying to figure the thing out.

 But my husband has been adamant that I not put myself down.
 He’s always reminding me that I have a disability, not a lack of intelligence.
 So what if I’m no math whiz and have trouble following directions and can’t multitask and burst into tears when I’m upset and … and …?

 Above all, I am not to call myself an idiot.

 But documenting my progress from frustration to (maybe?) mastery of one aspect of this watch was too tempting.
-I sat on another bench and started typing on my phone.
+I started typing on my phone.